-Courchevel is the main village at 1850m, and is home to the five star hotels, high-end chalets and Michelin restaurants.
-Be prepared to splash the cash if you are going to stay here.
+Courchevel is the main village, sitting at 1,850m altitude it is home to the five-star hotels, high-end chalets and Michelin-starred restaurants.
+Be prepared to splash the cash if you're going to stay here.
 And if you can afford it, you should!
-It has the best ski-in ski-out accommodation, direct access to family snow-play zones and wonderful beginner green runs.
+It has the best ski-in/ski-out accommodation, direct access to family snow-play zones and wonderful beginner green runs.

 Various family ski passes are available - essentially, everyone pays the child rate.
 There are also special beginner passes and pedestrian passes available - children under five ski for free but you still need to get them a lift pass (with proof of age).
 Take a look at our Ski Lift Pass Prices page for more information.

 If you have designs on raising the next Shaun White or Chemmy Alcott, then getting your kids into ski school as soon as possible is going to be a priority!
 Ski schools will not take children under three, so if you think your child is ready earlier, then you will need to teach them yourself or hire a private instructor.
-If you want to teach them yourself, you can find out more about the nursery & beginner ski areas in Courchevel in our guide.
+If you want to teach them yourself, you can find out more about the nursery and beginner ski areas in Courchevel in our guide.
 All ski equipment (and sometimes ski clothing) can be rented at the ski hire shops in Courchevel, either when you arrive or you can book everything online in advance.
-First time skiers will need a helmet, mittens & goggles in addition to skis (poles are not initially needed for kids), and make sure they have enough layers on to stay warm.
-Remember to apply sun cream to their faces before they start and place a snack in their pocket, just in case.
+They will need a helmet, mittens and goggles in addition to skis (poles are not initially needed for kids), and make sure they have enough layers on to stay warm.
+Remember to apply sun cream to their faces before they start and place a snack and your phone number in their pocket, just in case.

 There are plenty of ski schools in the area offering ski lessons for children, many of them are British-run and are English-speaking.
-Most of the schools take children from 4 years old.
-ESF and First Tracks are the only ones who will take 3 year old children.
+Most of the schools take children from four years old.
+ESF and First Tracks are the only ones who will take three year olds.
 ESF also offer a mix of skiing and day care for children as young as 18 months as one of their packages.
-For 3 & 4 year olds, the focus is on having fun in the snow and games are used as part of the teaching process.
+For three and four year olds, the focus is on having fun in the snow and games are used as part of the teaching process.
 They learn to ski in their own specially designed snow gardens where they can play in a fun and safe environment.
 No ski pass is required.
-For children aged 5 and above, you can enroll them in courses according to their level, from beginners to good skiers who are nearing competition level.
+For children aged five and above, you can enrol them in courses according to their level, from beginners to good skiers who are nearing competition level.

 Ski schools cater mainly for weekly courses, so if you are here for only a few days then you will need to enquire at reception when you arrive to see if there is any space for your kids on the days you are in resort.
 The alternative is to hire a private instructor for your dates.

-There is one snowpark in Courchevel and further parks in both Meribel and Val Thorens.
-The Family Park is just above Courchevel off the Verdons gondola and has something for everyone, no matter what your ability.
+There is one snow park in Courchevel and further parks in both Méribel and Val Thorens.
+The Family Park is just above Courchevel, off the Verdons gondola, and has something for everyone, no matter your ability.
 From small whoops for beginners to boxes and rails for more advanced riders, there is also a Big Air bag where you can practice your jumps in relative safety.
 There is also a timed slalom course at the BMW XDrive by the Loze lift.
 There's no way your experienced teenagers will get bored here!

 On the snow

-For younger kids and first-time skiers, often just half a day skiing is sufficient.
-So you will be pleased to know that there are other winter activities to enjoy in Courchevel.
 Staying on the slopes, there are dedicated sledging zones at top of the Tovets ski lift in Courchevel, and by the Belle Etoile holiday complex in Courchevel Moriond.
 There is also a dedicated adventure luge track - a 2km adrenaline-fuelled run down a 15% incline with banked turns through the forest from Courchevel to Courchevel Village.
 It's open every day and in the evenings during the season, and is free with your lift pass.
 Other fun snow zones especially designed for children can be found above Courchevel Moriond in the Indian Camp.
 You can wear war paint, traditional costumes, dance and sing songs around the camp fire.
 Or learn to hunt with a bow and arrow and play real Indians with all the family in the camp with its three new tepees.
-If you head to the Altiport (by road or by slope) at 2pm each day, your kids (from age six) can join an Adventure Camp where they can try airboards, paret or snake-gliss, or even snow-mobiling!
+If you head to the Altiport (by road or by slope) in the afternoons your kids (from age six) can join an Adventure Camp where they can try airboards, paret or snake-gliss, or even snow-mobiling!
 No reservation required but there is a charge for the activities.